Sam Fender: Philanthropy

-Fender has been involved in charity work.
-On 1 April 2020, he played a set for Isolation Nation Live on LADbible's Facebook page with an optional donation benefiting the British Red Cross to help fund emergency support during their fight against coronavirus.
-He was involved with the BBC Radio 1's Live Lounge All-Stars charity single alongside twenty-three acts, including Dua Lipa and Chris Martin.
-The charity supergroup recorded a rendition of Foo Fighters' "Times Like These" from their homes during the COVID-19 lockdowns, whose proceeds were donated to charities Children in Need, Comic Relief, and Solidarity Response Fund.
-The single, produced by Fraser T. Smith, first aired on 23 April 2020 and was accompanied by a music video featuring Fender and all the other acts, including members of Foo Fighters.
+On 1 April 2020, Fender performed for Isolation Nation Live on LADbible's Facebook page with an optional donation benefiting the British Red Cross's COVID-19 relief efforts.
+He participated in the Live Lounge Allstars charity single as part of a charity supergroup that recorded a rendition of "Times Like These" by Foo Fighters from their homes during the COVID-19 lockdowns, whose proceeds were donated to charities Children in Need, Comic Relief, and COVID-19 Solidarity Response Fund.
+The single premiered on 23 April 2020 alongside a music video.
+Fender released a cover of "Winter Song" by Alan Hull to raise money for The Big Issue newspaper, collaborating with the social enterprise People of the Streets.
+He said the issue of homelessness is significant to him as he has friends and relatives who have experienced it.

-He released an Alan Hull cover, "Winter Song", to raise money for The Big Issue newspaper, collaborating with the social enterprise People of the Streets.
-Fender has said that the issue is "close to home" for him as he has "family members and friends" who have been homeless.
-On 4 December 2020, he launched a petition to urge all UK councils to stop phone charges for helplines for the most vulnerable groups of people in the North East of England in need of emergency assistance.
+On 4 December 2020, Fender launched a petition to urge all UK councils to stop phone charges for helplines for vulnerable groups of people in the North East of England in need of emergency assistance.
 Fender said it was "scandalous" that four of the seven councils serving its local community charged them 40 pence per minute.
-The petition was initiated as part of a nine-month campaign established jointly with the North East Homeless centre.
-By 21 December 2020, the petition reached 16,500 signatures, and as a result, six councils, including Durham, Gateshead, Newcastle City, North Tyneside, Northumberland, and South Tyneside, decided to drop phone charges for their helplines in favour of free-to-call numbers.
+The petition was part of a campaign established jointly with the North East Homeless centre.
+By 21 December 2020, the petition reached 16,500 signatures, and as a result, six councils, including Durham, Gateshead, Newcastle City, North Tyneside, Northumberland and South Tyneside, decided to drop phone charges for their helplines in favour of free-to-call numbers.